jayronsoares/dbt_tutorial/exemple01.md

 3. **Data Transformation**: Data cleaning and transformation are performed using dbt.
 The data is loaded into staging tables in the AWS RDS PostgreSQL database, where duplicates are removed, missing values are handled, and date formats are standardized.
 4. **Final Data Load**: The transformed data is loaded into Snowflake data warehouse.
 Final tables such as `dim_order`, `dim_customer`, and `fact_sales` are created, and data from staging tables is inserted into these tables.

-### Key Components:
-- **Functional Approach**: The ETL pipeline is implemented using a series of modular functions, each responsible for a specific task such as data extraction, loading, and transformation.
-This approach ensures clarity, reusability, and maintainability of the code.
-- **Error Handling**: Error handling is implemented using try-except blocks to catch and handle exceptions that may occur during data extraction, loading, or transformation.
-Error messages are printed to provide feedback on the execution status.
-- **Configuration Management**: Configuration details such as database connections and credentials are stored in environment variables and YAML configuration files (`profiles.yml`).
-This allows for easy customization and adaptation of the ETL pipeline for different environments.
-- **Lazy Evaluation**: Although not extensively utilized in this example, lazy evaluation principles can be applied to handle streams of data efficiently, especially in scenarios with large datasets.

 ### Directory Structure:
 ```
 etl_pipeline/